 I cannot emphasis too strongly how solid the upper body must be held together throughout the down swing and into the follow through movement.

-However, at no point in the down swing movement must the arms be allowed to move independently of the shoulders, the only independent movement of the arms is when they interact with each other at the point when the club head strikes the ball.
+However in the down swing movement the arms must only be allowed to move independently of the shoulders is when they begin interact with each just club head strikes the ball.

-The speed of the club head is not achieved by the swinging of the arm as such, the speed of the club head is achieved by a combination of the rotational movement of the solid upper body unit, the flaying action of the club head and the interaction of the arms as the club head swings through the contact area.
+The speed of the club head is not achieved by the swinging of the arm as such, the speed of the club head is achieved by the rotational action of the hips, which forces the rotational movement of the solid upper body unit, the flaying action of the club head and the interaction of the arms as the club head swings through the contact area.

 (You must maintain the rigidity of the whole twisted body from the moment the down swing begins - right through to the end of the follow through movement, with the only the wrists as the only independently moving parts which are used to flay the club head into the back of the ball whilst the interaction of the arms are taking place. as the club head moves through the contact area.)